Applications for this opportunity have now closed.

-Our joint fellowships are part of a partnership between our organisations, launched in 2021, which aims to establish collaborative research and increase public knowledge about how our collections have intertwined throughout history.
+Our doctoral fellowships are part of a partnership between our organisations, launched in 2021, which aims to establish collaborative research and increase public knowledge about how our collections have intertwined throughout history.
+They provide professional development opportunities to current PhD students to gain experience working with cultural organisations.

 This fellowship will explore the rich story of gardening and plants through the Library's world-leading collections of horticultural books, manuscripts and other material.
 It will explore themes including plant life, community, colonialism and more, looking at the history of plants and gardens and what they mean to us today.